Herschel Walker paid for girlfriend’s abortion, report says

 The woman said Walker encouraged her to end the pregnancy, saying that the time wasn’t right for a baby, The Daily Beast reported.

-In a statement, Waker said he would file a lawsuit against the news outlet on Tuesday morning.
+In a statement, Walker said he would file a lawsuit against the news outlet on Tuesday morning.

 “This is a flat-out lie — and I deny this in the strongest terms possible,” he wrote.